History of Tulsa, Oklahoma: 21st-century developments

 In 2014, construction began on "A Gathering Place for Tulsa," a major expansion and renovation of the Tulsa River Parks area near 31st Street and Riverside Parkway designed by landscape architect Michael Van Valkenburgh Associates.
 Phase I consists of 66.5 acres and is scheduled for completion in 2017.
 The Gathering Place is a project of the George Kaiser Family Foundation.
 Total cost is estimated at $350 Million, and is funded by private and corporate donations, including $200 Million from the Kaiser Family Foundation.

-The Kaiser Family Foundation also funded and operates the Guthrie Green, an urban park and entertainment space in the Brady Arts District on the square block between Brady & Cameron and Boston Avenue & MLK Blvd.
+The Kaiser Family Foundation also funded and operates the Guthrie Green, an urban park and entertainment space in the Tulsa Arts District on the square block between Reconciliation Way & Cameron and Boston Avenue & MLK Blvd.
 Guthrie Green hosts a variety of events, concerts, movies, and fitness classes, all free and open to the public.
 Guthrie Green celebrated its opening with a three-day festival beginning September 7, 2012.
 The Green is situated near the Woody Guthrie Center, a museum and archives focusing on the Oklahoma native and the power of the creative process; the Philbrook Museum's downtown annex, focusing on the museum's modern and Native American art collections; and the University of Tulsa's Henry Zarrow Center for Art & Education, all of which opened in 2013.
 All three occupy the renovated former Tulsa Paper Co.
 Building, built in 1922.

 The 2017 Tulsa tornado took place on August 5–6, 2017 near Tulsa, Oklahoma.